ervandew/eclim/doc/content/vim/java/debug.rst

 ---------------------
 There are 3 ways to remove breakpoints.

-- Remove breakpoint under cursor
+- Remove breakpoint under cursor.
+The cursor should be placed in the desired Java file.

-- Remove all breakpoints defined in current file
+- Remove all breakpoints defined in current file.
+The cursor should be placed in dsired Java file.

-- Remove all breakpoints defined in workspace
+- Remove all breakpoints defined in workspace.

 .. code-block:: vim